Harris campaign agrees to muted mics in debate against Trump

 "We agreed to the same rules.
 I don't know, doesn't matter to me," Trump said Aug.
 26 while campaigning in Virginia.
 "I'd rather have it probably on, but the agreement was that it would be the same as it was last time.
 In that case, it was muted.
 I didn't like it the last time but it worked out fine."

-In a statement provided to CBS News Tuesday night, Trump campaign spokesperson Jason Miller said that "we are thrilled that Kamala Harris and her team of Biden campaign leftovers...have finally accepted the already agreed upon rules of the debate that they wrote in the first place.
-Americans want to hear both candidates present their competing visions to the voters, unburdened by what has been.
-No notes, no sitting down, no advance copies of the questions.
-We'll see you in Philadelphia next Tuesday.
+In a statement provided to CBS News Tuesday night, Trump campaign spokesperson Jason Miller said that "we are thrilled that Kamala Harris and her team of Biden campaign leftovers...have finally accepted the already agreed upon rules of the debate that they wrote in the first place."

+At a town hall with Fox News' Sean Hannity that was taped Tuesday night, Trump said he that he let Mr. Biden talk during the June debate and he was going to "let her talk."

+"You have to sort of feel it out as you go through it," Trump said.